 In a January survey of more than 500 technology professionals responsible for development of Web and mobile apps, less than half — 45% — have walked away from the OS and stopped supporting customers.
 In fact, 19%, or nearly one in five of those polled, said that they continued to deliver new features and functionality for XP.

 An even larger group — 31% — said that they still fix bugs, albeit only the most serious ones, in their applications that support Windows XP.

 Windows XP’s path toward zero share will be closely watched not only by Microsoft’s customers, but by Microsoft itself.
+Can you buy weed seeds on amazon ?
+No. Guide for Growers!
 That’s because most analysts believe Windows 7, which in January accounted for 61.1% of all Windows PCs by Net Applications’ data, will be a reprise of XP in the enterprise.

 Although Windows 7 has another five years of support coming from Microsoft — it exits all support in January 2020 — companies will probably dawdle, as they did with XP, in eliminating Windows 7.
 Experts expect that enterprises will adopt Windows 10, slated to ship this fall, as Windows 7’s eventual replacement.